A formula for the categorical magnitude in terms of the Moore-Penrose pseudoinverse: Weightings and magnitude via pseudoinversion

-We remark here that, in the case of posets, the zeta function is always invertible and $\zeta(x,y)=0$ implies $\mu(x,y)=0$ \cite[Thm.
+\begin{remark} In the case of posets, the zeta function is always invertible and $\zeta(x,y)=0$ implies $\mu(x,y)=0$ \cite[Thm.
 4.1]{Leinster}, hence $\mu$ is also an element of the fine incidence algebra (see Remark \ref{rem:incidence_algs}).
-For general categories, one might have $\tilde \mu(x,y) \neq 0$ even if there are no arrows from $x$ to $y$.
+For general categories, one might have $\tilde \mu(x,y) \neq 0$ even if there are no arrows from $x$ to $y$. \end{remark}

 There is an obvious corollary of Theorem \ref{thm:formula_magnitude_matrix}.

 \begin{corollary} Let $\cat{A} \in \cat{FinCat}$.
 Then, $\cat{A}$ has a weighting (resp. coweighting) if and only if $k^x = \sum_{y\in\Ob(\cat{A})} \tilde{\mu}(x,y)$ is a weighting (resp. $k_x = \sum_{y\in\Ob(\cat{A})} \tilde{\mu}(y,x)$ is a coweighting) on $\cat{A}$.
 In particular, if $\cat{A}$ has magnitude, then